 The finds in the pits generated shock and excitement, it also showcased the extent of the incredible bronze work of the Shu.
 The variety of items includes almost 100 tusks, jade and ceramic pieces, bronze masks, snakes, birds, trees, and ceremonial knives.
 Yet the reason they were left there broken and burned is still unknown.

 Sanxingdui means “three star mounds”.
 The site has three earth mounds, which according to legend, were created when the heavenly emperor cast handfuls of earth on the land.
 Archaeologists determined that the mounds are the remains of the wall of another ancient city which was built over with earth.

 The bronze work is expertly crafted, and the first time this type is seen in ancient China.
 There is no precedent or reference.
 The craftsmanship is normally associated with Greek and Egyptian art, so it was a revolutionary find.

 So fabulous and strange, the bronze Sanxingdui masks have no names and no markings.
 We don’t know who made them or why.
 Every source I went through marveled at the mystery and lack of information or background available on the artifacts.
-It’s fascinating that in this age of information and all that we have in our libraries and online, that these kinds of mysteries still exist.
-These silent masks speak to us and show how much there still is to learn and to discover.
+It’s fascinating that in this age of information and all that we have in our libraries and online, these kinds of mysteries still exist.
+These silent masks speak to us and show how much there still is to learn and discover.